i-zaidrangrez/i-zaidrangrez/README.md

 I am continuously improving my skills in JavaScript and full-stack development while exploring the technologies that power modern web experiences.
 Through hands-on practice, coding challenges, and personal projects, I aim to strengthen my problem-solving abilities and gain real-world development experience.

+🌱 Currently Learning

+MongoDB

+Express.js

+React.js

+Node.js

+JavaScript (ES6+)

+HTML5 & CSS3

+Git & GitHub

+🎯 My Goals

+Build real-world full-stack applications

+Develop strong problem-solving skills

+Contribute to open-source projects

+Connect with developers and tech communities

+Gain professional experience through remote opportunities

+Continuously learn and adapt to new technologies

+💡 What Drives Me

+I enjoy learning new concepts, solving challenging problems, and turning ideas into functional applications.
+Every project and every line of code is an opportunity to improve my skills and grow as a developer.

+🤝 Let's Connect

+I'm always open to networking, collaboration, and learning from experienced developers.
+Feel free to connect with me and join me on my journey as I grow into a professional Full-Stack Developer.

+🛠️ Technologies & Tools

+"Success is the sum of small efforts repeated day in and day out."

 * 🌍  I'm based in india
 * 🧠  I'm currently learning NEXT JS, GSAP , TYPE SCRIPT
 * 💬  Ask me about I LIKE THEORY STUDIES